 - ii.
 Work experience in the field of mediation. - iii.
 Competence in Social Work, Law, Business, Politics, Probation, Corrections, Psychology, Human Resource Management and Communication would be a distinct advantage. - 3.
 Candidates shall normally complete the Master's Programme in not more than four (4) semesters. - 4.
 Students will be required to withdraw unless twelve (12) credits are gained by the end of the second semester. - 5.
 Applicants holding a Post-Graduate Diploma in Mediation Studies from UWI, St. Augustine before 2006 are required to complete the following three courses: SOWK 6016 ADR Systems and Processes; SOWK 6017 Conflict Resolution, Theories and Approaches; SOWK 6000 Research Design and Methodologies and complete a written Research Thesis in keeping with UWI guidelines - 6.
 Applicants holding a Post-Graduate Diploma in Mediation Studies from UWI, St. Augustine after 2006 are required to complete the following two courses: PSYC 6402: The Psychology of Community Conflict and SOWK 6000 Research Design and Methodologies and complete a written Research Thesis in keeping with UWI guidelines. - 7.
 Students not holding a Post-Graduate Diploma in Mediation Studies are required to complete a written research thesis and the ten taught (10) courses listed at the end of these regulations. - 8.
-Students who, at the end of the second semester, have not passed at least six (6) courses out of a total of eight (8) subjects will be required to withdraw from the programme. - 9.
-Candidates must attain in each paper, the standard prescribed by the examiners.
-Provided that a candidate passes at least six (6) courses and obtains in the last two (2) courses, a mark not lower than 48 percent, the examiners may, at their discretion, declare him/her to be referred in those courses.
-A candidate will be allowed to repeat a course only once.
-A candidate who has passed his/her course work, but has failed the examination component, will be allowed to carry over the course workmark. - 10.
-Students who have recently passed courses identical or similar to those listed in Regulation 5 may be: - i. permitted exemption and credit (if they have attained at least a B in the course) with the approval of the Department OR ii. required by the Department to substitute courses to be chosen from optional courses approved by the Department.
+A candidate who has passed his/her course work, but has failed the examination component, will be allowed to carry over the course work mark. - 9.
+Students who have recently passed courses identical or similar to those listed may be: - i. permitted exemption and credit (if they have attained at least a B in the course) with the approval of the Department - ii. required by the Department to substitute courses to be chosen from optional courses approved by the Department.